ceddl/ceddl-website-and-spec/docs/Eventbus.md

 Some important thing to note:

-* The eventbus used is verry minimalistic and preformant.
+* The eventbus used is very minimalistic and performant.
 This resulted in a single channel - which can lead to event name collision.
 * We strongly discourage publishing behavior (functions/methods) in the envelope!
 This is an anti-pattern when it comes to messaging.
 A postal envelope should be serializable and then de-serializable with no loss of fidelity.

 ### Subscribing to events